 - All applicants must obtain a letter of invitation from the Host institution confirming that they can undertake the STSM on the given dates prior to submitting an application.

-- All applicants must complete, submit and download their STSM application online at: https://e- services.cost.eu/stsm.
+- All applicants must complete their STSM application online at: https://e- services.cost.eu/stsm.

 - The application will then be assessed